Bud Brocken

-Budde Jan Peter Maria "Bud" Brocken (born 12 September 1957) is a Dutch former professional footballer who played for Willem II, Birmingham City, FC Groningen and FC Den Bosch, as well as the Dutch national team, as a winger.
+Budde Jan Peter Maria "Bud" Brocken (12 September 1957 – 30 August 2025) was a Dutch professional footballer who played for Willem II, Birmingham City, FC Groningen and FC Den Bosch, as well as the Netherlands national team, as a winger.

 Club career

 Brocken played for hometown amateur side LONGA and RKTVV, before joining professional side Willem II aged 17.
+He made his debut for the Tricolores in 1975 against FC Dordrecht and amassed a total of 388 games for the club in two different spells.
+He also played for Birmingham City, FC Groningen and BVV Den Bosch.

 International career

 Brocken made his debut for the Netherlands in a September 1983 Euro qualification match against Iceland and earned a total of 5 caps, scoring no goals.
 His final international was a December 1983 Euro 1984 qualification match against Malta.

-Personal life
+Personal life and death

-Brocken works as a real estate agent in his hometown Tilburg.
+Brocken worked as a real estate agent in his hometown Tilburg.
+He died on 30 August 2025, at the age of 67.